iot-da/iot-da.github.io/docs/Subjects/SEC/P1/index.md

-!!! danger "Report: Create a report (one per class group) with screen captures and comments.
-Due date: may 17."
+!!! danger "Report: Create a report (one per class group) with screenshots and comments, send it to [recas@ucm.es](mailto:recas@ucm.es).
+Due Date: May 17."